dansholds/grapple-comps-min/content/posts/12691-maine-nogi-mens-tournament.md

 Matches are 4 minutes, Round-robin format, submission only.

-Bracket winners are determined as follows:
+Bracket winners are determined as follows-

 Win by submission = 2 points